6 Legal Requirements for Ecommerce Websites in 2026

 3. A Crystal Clear Return and Refund Policy

 This isn't just a legal requirement in many jurisdictions—it's a massive trust signal.
 If you don't explicitly state your return window and who pays for return shipping, consumer protection laws will default to rules that favor the buyer.
-Worse, payment gateways use your refund policy to decide who wins in a chargeback dispute.
-No policy?
-You lose the money.
-Every single time.

 4. Shipping and Delivery Terms